Why Did God Create Humans? A Comparative Look at Judaism, Christianity, and Islam

 Generated by Claude Sonnet 4.6 (Anthropic) · 2026-05-14 · same retrieved passages, same compare-format prompt

 TL;DR: All three Abrahamic faiths agree that human creation was intentional and purposeful, not accidental.
-Judaism emphasizes humans as bearers of the tzelem Elohim (divine image) called to partner with God in perfecting the world.
-Christianity builds on that foundation, adding that humans were made for relationship and redemption through Christ.
-Islam teaches that humans were created as khalifah (stewards/vicegerents) on earth, primarily to worship and serve God.
-Despite differences in emphasis, all three traditions see human existence as meaningful, dignified, and oriented toward the divine.
+Judaism emphasizes humans as bearers of the divine image (tzelem Elohim), called to be co-creators and stewards.
+Christianity shares that foundation and adds that humans were made for relationship and redemption through Christ.
+Islam teaches humans were created to worship and serve God alone, acting as His vicegerents on earth.
+Each tradition roots human dignity in divine intention, though they differ on what that purpose ultimately demands of us.

 Judaism